Best morning and evening skincare routine for acne according to a Dermatologist

 According to Dr. Fernandez, some of the first-line treatments for acne include:

-“Remember that many of the first-line treatments have contraindications, are not suitable for use in children (there is acne in children that must be studied), or cannot be used during pregnancy or lactation.
+“Remember that many of these first-line treatments cannot be used at the same time and some of them, are not suitable for use in children, or cannot be used during pregnancy or lactation.
 That is why the treatment must be carried out under the supervision of a qualified health professional,” said Dr. Fernandez.

 Steps in a DIY Skincare Routine